dhiway/cord/product-sdk/README.md

 # CORD Product SDK — native SDK v1

+## Publishable Origin SDK packages

+The Tier A package floor is available as side-effect-free ESM with declarations:
+`origin-sdk-result`, `origin-sdk-errors`, `origin-sdk-descriptors`, `origin-sdk-chain-client`, `origin-sdk-host`, `origin-sdk-signer`, and `origin-sdk-tx` under the `@cord-network` scope.
+`npm run test:packed` builds and installs only their tarballs into a clean consumer, then proves a runtime-bound finalized read and a host-approved finalized transaction.
+The private root exports remain temporary inputs for Tier B extraction and are not publication targets.

-This workspace is the first supported transport-neutral TypeScript SDK for the clean-break Origin/Orbis stack.
-It freezes the Origin `9901/2` and Orbis `29/8` version matrix, current Orbis metadata, typed descriptor contract, and cross-language native semantic vectors.
+This workspace is the first supported transport-neutral TypeScript SDK for the clean-break Foundation/Commons stack.
+It freezes the Foundation `9901/2` and Commons `29/8` version matrix, current Commons metadata, typed descriptor contract, and cross-language native semantic vectors.

 It is deliberately **not** a production mobile rewrite, a performance result,